virgild/testutils/README.md

 #### Cleaning tables

 All tables can be truncated by calling `CleanAllTables()`.
-This runs `TRUNCATE` on all tables in the database, except for those specified in the `Config.DoNotCleanTables` array. `CleanTables()` can also be used to truncate just the passed table names.
-Being in the `CleanTables()` will always truncate a table even if it is included in the `DoNotCleanTables` list.
+This runs `TRUNCATE` on all tables in the database, except for those specified in the `Config.DoNotCleanTables` array.
+Another function called `CleanTables()` can  be used to truncate just specific tables you want to clean.
+Any table passed to `CleanTables()` will always truncate it even if it is included in the `DoNotCleanTables` list.

 ### Using MySQLBox outside tests